-(b) The moneys deposited in the municipal criminal justice assistance account for distribution under this subsection (1) must be distributed at such times as distributions are made under RCW 82.44.150.
+(b) The moneys deposited in the municipal criminal justice assistance account for distribution under this subsection (1) must be distributed at such times as distributions are made under \RCW 82.44.150.

-- distributed Moneys under this subsection (1) must be expended exclusively for criminal justice purposes.
-Except after 13, 2021, through December 31, 2023, these funds may not be used to replace or supplant existing funding.
-Criminal justice purposes are defined as activities that substantially assist the criminal justice which may include circumstances where ancillary benefit to the civil justice system occurs, and which includes domestic violence services such as those provided by domestic violence programs, community advocates, and legal advocates, as defined in RCW 70.123.020; and payments made pursuant to section 3 of this act.
-Existing funding for purposes of this subsection is defined as calendar year 1989 actual operating expenditures for criminal justice purposes.
-Calendar year 1989 actual operating expenditures for criminal justice purposes exclude the following: Expenditures for extraordinary events not likely to reoccur, changes in contract provisions for criminal justice services, beyond the control of the local jurisdiction receiving the services, and major nonrecurring capital expenditures. - (2) (a) In addition to the distributions under subsection (1) of this section: - (i) 10 percent must be distributed on a per capita basis to cities that contract governmental agency for the the city's law enforcement with another majority of the city's law enforcement services.
-Cities that subsequently qualify this distribution must notify department of commerce by November 30th for the upcoming calendar year.
+(c) Moneys distributed under subsection (1) must be expended exclusively for criminal justice purposes.
+Except after May 13, 2021, through December 31, 2023, these funds may not be used to replace or supplant existing funding.
+Criminal justice purposes are defined as activities that substantially assist the criminal justice system, which may include circumstances where ancillary benefit to the civil justice system occurs, and which includes domestic violence services such as those provided by domestic violence programs, community advocates, and legal advocates, as defined in RCW 70.123.020; and payments made pursuant to section 3 of this act.
+Existing funding for purposes of this subsection is defined as calendar ways 1989 actual defined as calendar year 1989 actual operating expenditures for criminal justice purposes.
+Calendar year 1989 actual operating expenditures for criminal justice purposes exclude the following: Expenditures for extraordinary events not likely reoccur, changes in contract provisions for criminal justice services, beyond the control of the local jurisdiction receiving the services, and major nonrecurring capital expenditures.

+(2)(a) In addition to the distributions under subsection (1) of this section:

+(i) 10 percent must be distributed on a per capita basis to cities that contract with another governmental agency for the majority of the city's law enforcement services.
+Cities that subsequently qualify for this distribution must notify the department of commerce by November 30th for the upcoming calendar year.
 The department of commerce must provide a list of eligible cities to the state treasurer by December 31st.
 The state treasurer must modify the distribution of these funds in the following year.
-Cities have the responsibility to notify the department of commerce of any changes regarding these contractual Adjustments relationships. distribution formula to add or delete cities may be made only for the upcoming calendar year; no adjustments may be made retroactively.
+Cities have the responsibility to notify the department of commerce of any changes regarding these contractual relationships.
+Adjustments in the distribution formula to add or delete cities may be made only for the upcoming calendar year; no adjustments may be made retroactively.